 Knowledge Transfer Partnerships

-Knowledge Transfer Partnership guidance, providing funding for projects between UK universities and businesses.
+Providing funding for projects between UK universities and businesses, to transfer knowledge.

 Knowledge Transfer Partnerships (KTP) is a UK-wide programme funded by Innovate UK, enabling businesses to improve their competitiveness, productivity and performance.

 KTP is a world-leading programme which has been running for over 40 years; continuously helping business succeed by connecting them to the UK academic resources.
 The University of Bath has a long and successful history of managing KTPs.